-Our Eco team is made up from children from Year 1 - Year 6.
-The Eco Team meet regularly using Teams to think of ways to care for the environment and the world around us.
-The children are enthusiastic about Eco-Schools and enjoy making a difference to our environment.
-They can be easily identified as they will be wearing an Eco Team badge.
+Our Eco team is made up from children from Years 1 - 6.
+The Team meet regularly to think about and discuss ways to care for the environment and the world around us.
+The children are enthusiastic about the Eco-Schools' Award and enjoy making a difference to our environment.
+They can be easily identified as they will be proudly wearing their Eco Team badge.

 Pictures coming soon..

-Unfortunately, between 8 and 12 million tons of plastic is dumped in the world’s seas each year.
-According to statistics from the United Nations, if current levels of pollution continue, there will be more plastic than fish in the seas by 2050!!
+Unfortunately, between 8 and 12 million tons of plastic are dumped in the world’s seas each year.
+According to statistics from the United Nations, if current levels of pollution continue, there will be more plastic than fish in the seas by 2050!

-Keen not to contribute any further to the high volumes of plastic waste produced locally and globally, we will be launching an exciting project this September 2020.
-We will be providing every child with new reusable water bottles!
-They will be kept in the classrooms, for children to easily access.
-This will help to stop the use of single plastic waterbottles.
+Keen not to contribute any further to the high volumes of plastic waste produced locally and globally, we launched an exciting project where all children in the school have been provided with new reusable water bottles!
+These will be kept in the classrooms, for children to easily access in order to help to stop the use of single plastic water bottles.

 Brilliant books to read...